 We want to witness to Jesus.

 In a world full of newly-formed detractors and deconstructors, the word of Jesus needs to be told and the way of Jesus needs to be demonstrated.
-This week of the year cannot be turned into a cute celebration of family and gift-giving; it is the Holy Week in which Jesus dies and rises.
+This week of the year cannot be turned into a cute celebration of family/friendship or gift-giving; it is the Holy Week in which Jesus dies and rises.
 It is the gospel lived out by the Lord and His people.
 It is the re-creation moment held up for everyone to see.
 The Holy Week observances are like a march down Broad St. by which we let people know that people of this generation follow Jesus and take his work so seriously they are drawn to emulate it in their small way as they gather to be a part of it together.

 You may have more reasons!
 You may have stories to tell about why you do it.
 If this is a good place to share, please feel free.